 The James Clerk Maxwell Telescope (JCMT) is the world’s largest single-dish telescope working at submillimetre wavelengths, and therefore provides a unique viewpoint of the Universe.
 The JCMT with its bespoke instrumentation has contributed widely to submillimetre astronomy since first light in 1987.
 Aspects of cosmology and solar system studies, of star-formation and galaxy evolution are all amenable to study with JCMT.
+For an excellent summary of JCMT progress, read “Celebrating 30 years of science at the James Clerk Maxwell Telescope“.
 Below on this page is an outline of some broad scientific highlights.

 Papers published using JCMT observations are available by year here, and some of the most notable publications are listed here.
 JCMT data can be accessed directly at our science archive.
 We encourage all astronomers making use of JCMT data to ensure correct acknowledgements in publications.